dathash/Emblem/log.md

 # TODO
 Robust turn queue for actions to resolve.
 How the data should be structured:

-Enemies should always be in the queue.
-At the end of each AI Phase, the queue is laid out.
+At the start of each AI Phase, the queue is laid out.
+During Player Phase
-When you kill enemies, the queue is updated.
+* When you kill enemies, gain env effects, etc, the queue is updated.

-At the start of the game,
+RES PHASE
+* Environment
+* AI
+* Rising
+* Spawning

 AI Attacks
 * Avoid other ai attacks (dangerous)